 Teacher Training and Preparation

 Thanks to the tireless efforts of Dr. Michelle Butts, the department can offer history students looking to become teachers all the help they'll need to finish their degree on time.
-And future teachers in other specializations will find required courses like World History I and II offered online and during the summer in addition to in the classroom during the fall and spring semesters.
+And future teachers in other concentrations will find required courses like Modern World History and Early World History offered online and during the summer in addition to in the classroom during the fall and spring semesters.